massucattoj/iris-first-approach/README.md

 **P.S.**

+- Those expectations are without AI assistant, so the time could decrease a little
 - Would definitely add some tests (unit/integration/e2e) if I had more time
 - Any commits after Sunday, August 31st are just me playing around with the code 😊